-A 10' x 10' room has net 100 square feet

-will have flooring, but more product is required to allow for cutting which generates unusable pieces.
+A 10' x 10' room has net 100 square feet (Sq.
+Ft.) - the actual area that will have flooring - but more product is required to allow for cutting which generates unusable pieces.

 Carefully measure the net square feet required, adding up multiple areas.